smford/narcotk-cloudflare-dynamic-dns/README.md

 It detects changes do your external IP and updates Cloudflare DNS.

-Suitable for running upon Linux, OSX, RaspberryPi and Ubiquiti Edgerouters
+Suitable for running upon Linux, OSX, RaspberryPi and Ubiquiti Edgerouters.

+Can use pushover.net to notify you of any changes.

 ## Features

 - detects changes to your external IP and updates your cloudflare DNS entries
 - fully configurable
+- can be configured by environment variables, configuration file or from the command line
 - compatible with linux, osx, QNAP, raspberry pi, ubiquiti edge routers + more
 - clean and lean: a single binary, no mess and no further dependancies
 - simple to install and configure